 For a more illustrative example we can put diacritical marks in the text of the Variations’ Theme (see Figure 11).
-Therefore, we can easily see an obvious rhetorical link between dynamic and performance indications written out by Fitzenhagen in the aforementioned manuscripts.
-It is also of interest to note that the melody and its rhythm are structurally close to a poetical as well as a dance form of the French dance Bourrée that was returning occasionally into nineteenth century compositions, when they feature neoclassic tendencies.
+Thus, we can easily see an obvious rhetorical link between the dynamic and performance indications written out by Fitzenhagen in the aforementioned manuscripts.
+It is also of interest to note that the melody and its rhythm are structurally close to a poetical (sung) as well as an instrumental form of the French dance Bourrée that was reappearing occasionally in 19th-century compositions, particularly when they feature neoclassic tendencies.

 A German, when thinking, starts by analysing, and then proceeds to demonstrate.
 Our Russian brother begins by demonstrating, and afterwards may amuse himself with analysing.

 Note that musicologists, as a rule, quote a fragment of Jurgenson’s letter to Tchaikovsky from 3 February [15 Feb., O.S.]
 1878:

 He [Fitzenhagen] certainly wants to remake your violon[cello] piece, make it more violoncellistic.